AnilKrishna/virocore-experiments/README.md

-# virocore-playground
+# ViroCore-Playground

-This is the playground for learning and experimenting the ViroCore SDK.
-This repo provides a foundation for usage of ViroCore in android applications.
+This is the playground for learning and experiment with the [ViroAR](https://viromedia.com/viroar/) from [ViroMedia](https://viromedia.com/) for AR experiences on [ARCore Supported Devices](https://developers.google.com/ar/discover/supported-devices)

+* This repo provides a foundation for usage of [ViroCore](https://viromedia.com/virocore/) in android application.
-The aim of the experiment is to:

-* Provide a basic understanding on usage of ViroCore SDK for Augmented Reality needs.
-* Leverage the capabilities of idiomatic kotlin to create a concise version of [ViroCore](https://github.com/viromedia/virocore) java project.
+* Leverage the capabilities of idiomatic kotlin to create a concise kotlin version of [ViroCore Java Project](https://github.com/viromedia/virocore).

 # Dependencies
+*  ViroCore
+*  ARCore
 *  Kotlin stdlib
 *  kotlin-android plugin